goharShoukat/Met-Ocean-Assessment/README.md

 	    - direc : str : directory to save the tables

 	    - key : str/int : normally False but if 1 or 2, sets up multiple

+The following functions can be accessed in the script wave roses:
+- def wave_rose(df, var_direction, variable, units, Coordinates, date_range, direc):

+    This function plots the wave diagrams with customised labels and a calm circle in the middle.
+Please note that the limits for calm and over 6m are hard coded and can be adjusted in the script windRose_waves.py in lines 555 and 556 of the script.

+	    - df : pd.DataFrame : the entire dataframe as it is passed through from the run_code script

+	    - var_direction: str : for wave roses, this is mwd

+	    - variable: str : input variable name like swh

+	    - Coordinates : str : The coordinates for which this data is extracted

+	    - date_range : str : The date interval for which this data corresponds to

+	    - units : pd.DataFrame : df of units with columns as variable names

+	    - direc : str : output directory entered by user

+- def contours(df, variable1, variable2, units, Coordinates, date_range, direc):

+   This function generates contours and scatter plots based on Gaussian Kernel Density Estimation.
+Its recommended to use on wave variables like plotting mwp vs swh

+	    - df : pd.DataFrame : the entire dataframe as it is passed through from the run_code script

+	    - variable1: str : variable name - x variable like swh

+	    - variable2: str : variable name - y variable like mwp

+	    - Coordinates : str : The coordinates for which this data is extracted

+	    - date_range : str : The date interval for which this data corresponds to

+	    - units : pd.DataFrame : df contains units of respective variables

+	     - direc : str : output directory entered by user

+- def contours_direction(df, variable1, variable2, units, Coordinates, date_range, direc):

+    This function takes in similar inputs as the previous one, with one exception, it is modified to adjust for directional bins.
+The previous function would provide poor results if direction related variables like mwd or bearing are passed on to it.

+    - df : pd.DataFrame : the entire dataframe as it is passed through from the run_code script

+    - variable1: str : variable name - x variable like swh

+    - variable2: str : variable name - y variable like mwd

+    - Coordinates : str : The coordinates for which this data is extracted

+    - date_range : str : The date interval for which this data corresponds to

+    - units : pd.DataFrame : df contains units of respective variables

+    - direc : str : output directory entered by user